mrlynn/getting-mean/workshop/quest1.md

 * AngularJS - We'll not leverage this for much during this workshop.
 * Node.js

-At the end of this ticket, if you've successfully completed the requirements:
+At the end of this quest, if you've successfully completed the requirements:

 * You will have installed MongoDB locally.
  - Test this by typing `mongo` from command line.